devansh9437njit/Github-Collaboration-Project/Github Tutorial/Git-Branch.md

 <br>

-#### In this tutorial we learn how to create branches, create merge conflict & how to solve it and in list we learn how to checkout branch?
+#### In this tutorial we will learn how to create branches, create merge conflict & how resolve them

 **The implementation behind Git branches is much more lightweight than other version control system models.
 Instead of copying files from directory to directory, Git stores a branch as a reference to a commit.
-In this sense, a branch represents the tip of a series of commits—it's not a container for commits.
+In this sense, a branch represents the tip of a series of commits.
 The history for a branch is extrapolated through the commit relationships.**

 <a name="branch"></a>
 ## Git Branch